Treatment for Kyphosis, Severe Scoliosis and Other Spinal Deformities

 To reduce pain and potential complications, orthopedic surgeons at University Hospitals Rainbow Babies & Children’s Hospital employ advanced surgical techniques that include:

-- Medicine’s that reduces blood loss during spine surgery
+- Medicines that reduce blood loss during spine surgery

 - Growing rods, including the use of newly improved devices to decrease the need for repeat surgeries